Shuai-Xie/Wali-turtlebot/README.md

 By using this architecture, we've made some drive test in the real scenario.

-The test video is shown in part 3.
+The test videos are shown in part 3.

 ## 3. Test results